 I didn’t provide any coverage of the gatekeepers in the book “Fires, Farms and Forests”, as I had limited information at the time.
 And yet, you couldn’t tell a story about Surrey Hills and AFH without mentioning the gatekeepers.

 Back in the 1950s, the Ridgley Highway didn’t exist.
 You could only get to Waratah via the Murchison Highway through the Hellyer Gorge and then onto Guildford Junction.
-When AFH began constructing their roads, they started the main road at Hampshire and went north.
-At the same time, they also started at east of Guildford and went south.
-When the road joined, everyone wanted to drive through Surrey Hills.
+When AFH began constructing their roads, they started the main road at Hampshire and went south.
+At the same time, they also started at east of Guildford and went north.
+When the roads joined, everyone wanted to drive through Surrey Hills.
 On the way, they could shoot game, collect firewood and anything else that was detrimental to the landowner’s interests.
 Also, the road pavements were only one lane, and it was dangerous having unlimited and uncontrolled access competing with the log trucks on the roads.
 Gates were set up and manned full-time by gatekeepers to control access to AFH employees and contractors.

 Initially, there was a gate at Hampshire.
 Basil Murray was the first gatekeeper.
 Other gatekeepers were Col Dudfield, “Putt” Hawthorne, Ken Walters, Murray Wilcox, Noel “Yogi” Wells, and Merv Pyke.
 For some, roads were named in their honour.
 Basils Road after Basil Murray and Dudfield Road after Col. The gatehouse was shifted closer to the Ridgley Highway in the 1980s and closed in the mid-1990s after the Hampshire mill came into operation.